migcm06/miguel-portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [1] I would like to make the Hello World! text more interactive when you click on it.
+- [1] I would like to work fix the overflow of some decoration in the page.

 <!-- CONTRIBUTING -->